sigmacomputing/sigmaquickstarts/README.md

    - The module may not have been installed for some reason so run `npm install --save-dev postcss gulp-postcss` and then rerun `npm run serve`

 ## Write Your First Quickstart
+**Before you write your girst QuickStart, please review the [QuickStart Style Guide](https://quickstarts.sigmacomputing.com/guide/sigma-style-guide/index.html).
+We want to try and give the consumer a uniform look and feel for QuickStarts and the Style Guide will give you everything you need to deliver on that.**

   1. Terminate the running server with `ctrl C` and and navigate to the `sigmaguides` source directory `cd sigmaguides/src`
      - In this directory, you will see all existing guides and their markdown files.